-I defiantly have a habit of leaving bobby pins, earrings, hair ties, and rings all over my house.
+I definitely have a habit of leaving bobby pins, earrings, hair ties, and rings all over my house.
 It’s great to have DIY ring dishes strategically placed to catch all of these miscellaneous items, or they would inevitably get lost!
 Once a week I go around and collect everything and put it away.
-So many bobby pins have been saved this way, and yes “most” of my earrings still are in pairs!
+So many bobby pins have been saved this way, and yes, “most” of my earrings are still in pairs!

 Supplies needed for clay ring dish:

 A few colors of polymer clay in 2oz packages

 A heatproof bowl